-This provides access to information about your network connection and also provides self-service administration of network services to authorized contacts.
-The portal uses responsive design, so its layout depends on the size of the display.
-After you login to the portal, you will see relevant information about your network connection including your workstation’s IP address, MAC address, and (if we are able) an estimate of the network performance for the subnet.
+The UW-IT Network Management Portal provides access to information about your network connection and self-service administration of network services to authorized contacts.
+The portal can be accessed on both desktop and mobile devices.
+Once you are logged in to the portal, you’ll see relevant information about your network connection including your workstation’s IP address, MAC address, and an estimate of the network performance for the subnet (if the information is available).

-- Detailed connection information: this includes DHCP lease, wall-port, and router information.
+- Advanced connection information, including DHCP lease, wall-port, and router information.

 - View the membership of groups you are a member of